tazihad/tazihad.github.io/_posts/2024-08-24-how-to-setup-sync-google-drive-with-podman-container-and-rclone.md

     ```

 That's it.
 Now Google Drive is in sync with our Local Folder.
 You can do the same for One Drive or other cloud service that is supported by rclone.
 Modify the commands accordingly.
+You can check what all the flags do at [rclone bisync](https://rclone.org/bisync/).